 This course includes in depth studies of advanced topics in accounting, tax or accounting information systems.
 The subjects will vary with instructor and student interest.
 Prerequisite: ACCT 304.

 ACCT 424.
 Principles of Business Valuation.
 1 Unit.

 Principles of Business Valuation.
 4 credits.
 An introduction to business valuation of non-public companies, with a focus on valuation theory, financial statement analysis, financial analysis, risk assessment and measurement, and the application of valuation methodologies and professional judgment.
 Junior or Senior standing required.
-Prerequisite: FINA 311.
+Prerequisite: SOBA 201 or FINA 311.